-Click to the right to go to the next menu.
+Click to the right to go to the following menu.

-On this screen, you’re supposed to be able to toggle this setting for each app individually.
+You should be able to toggle this setting for each app individually on this screen.

-On this particular Chromecast with Google TV, I’ve only got one app which could potentially sideload APK files: the Downloader App.
+On this particular Chromecast with Google TV, I’ve only got one app that could potentially sideload APK files: the Downloader App.
 (Click the link to find my full review of it).

 As you can see in the image below, the option is greyed-out.
 Google won’t let me change the setting.

-For whatever reason, Google wants to make it even harder to install apps that aren’t in the Google Play Store.
+For whatever reason, Google wants to make installing apps that aren’t in the Google Play Store even harder.

-You must have developer access on the Chromecast with Google TV in order to sideload apps.
+You must have developer access on the Chromecast with Google TV to sideload apps.

-In the next section, we’ll cover how to get around these restrictions.
+The next section will cover how to get around these restrictions.

 How to Turn on Developer Mode on Chromecast with Google TV

-After doing some digging, I discovered that a lot of other users were having this same problem installing apps from unknown sources on their Chromecast with Google TV.
+After digging, I discovered that many other users were having this same problem installing apps from unknown sources on their Chromecast with Google TV.

 Fortunately, there was an easy fix.